 - Not Urgent, Not Important: Eliminate.

-This sorting helps you stop reacting and start focusing on what moves the needle.
+Sorting like this helps you stop reacting and start focusing on what moves the needle.
+For a deeper walkthrough, see the Eisenhower Matrix guide at https://fluidwave.com/guides/eisenhower-matrix.

 Your command center can be a notebook or a full-featured app like Fluidwave.
 The best tool is the one you’ll use consistently.
-Visual people often benefit from a Kanban board; deadline-driven work favors a calendar-based view.
-The same capture-clarify-prioritize routine applies to physical clutter: your desk, kitchen, or closet.
+Visual people often prefer a Kanban board; deadline-driven work favors a calendar view.
+The same capture–clarify–prioritize routine applies to physical clutter: your desk, kitchen, or closet.
+For closet design ideas, see https://fluidwave.com/guides/closet-design.

-Clutter competes for your attention—on screen and on your desk.
-Each out-of-place file or notification pulls at your focus, making deep work difficult.
+Clutter competes for attention—on screen and on your desk.
+Each out-of-place file or notification pulls at focus, making deep work harder.

-Start with email.
 Treat your inbox as a processing plant, not a warehouse.
+Process messages into three places:

-- Action: Tasks that require your work—move the task to your command center and archive the email.
+- Action: Tasks that require work—move the task to your command center and archive the email.

 - Waiting For: Items where you’re waiting on someone else.